kingashari/hksuperG/README.md

 1.6 there are changes

-1.9 coming soon feature adding totally bet
+2.0 coming soon feature adding totally bet

+HONGKONG | SDYNEY | SINGAPORE ready to auto-play numbers in the 2.1 update

 # build